 Compulsory Education Age

-The SEC regulates home schooling in a number of ways.
-Home schooling curricula are still expected to follow the SEC curriculum standards, and similar to Independent schools, home schools can choose the resources they wish to use as long as they cover the content in the standards.
-The SEC expects all parallel schooling (evening schools and home schools) to transition to full implementation of the curriculum standards by 2014-2015.
-Parents or care givers are expected to register each home schooled child at a designated school, and homeschoolers have access to resources and other supports provided by the Education Institute through those schools.
+The SEC regulates homeschooling of Qataris in a number of ways.
+Homeschool programs are still expected to follow the SEC curriculum standards and, similar to independent schools, can choose the resources they wish to use as long as they cover the content in the SEC standards.
+Qatari parents or caregivers are expected to register each homeschooled child at a designated school and homeschoolers have access to resources and other supports provided by the Education Institute through those schools.
 According to the SEC, there are just over 3,000 registered homeschooled children.
 Homeschooled children may participate in the end of year exams administered at the registered school, typically after normal school hours.

 Homeschooling of Expats:

 Expats may homeschool as there is no law for or against expats homeschooling in Qatar.
 It is highly recommended that expats follow the education law of their home country when homeschooling.